Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Current as of January 01, 2022 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(a) Except as otherwise provided by law, the board is authorized to set, charge, and collect administrative fines and to recover administrative fees and costs, including attorney's fees and costs, or bring legal action to recover administrative fines and fees and costs, including attorney's fees and costs, or payment for damages or for the cost to correct damages resulting from a violation of subtitle 8 of title 12 or any rule adopted thereunder.
-Each day or instance of violation shall constitute a separate offense.
+(a) Except as otherwise provided by law, the board is authorized to set, charge, and collect administrative fines and to recover administrative fees and costs, including attorney's fees and costs, or bring legal action to recover administrative fines and fees and costs, including attorney's fees and costs, or payment for damages or for the cost to correct damages resulting from a violation of this chapter, chapter 200A or 200D, or any rule adopted thereunder.

 (1) For a first violation or a violation beyond five years of a previous violation, a fine of not more than $5,000;

-(2) For a second violation within five years of a previous violation, by a fine of not more than $10,000; and
+(2) For a second violation within five years of a previous violation, a fine of not more than $10,000; and

-(3) For a third or subsequent violation within five years of the last violation, by a fine of not more than $15,000.
+(3) For a third or subsequent violation within five years of the last violation, a fine of not more than $15,000.

 Cite this article: FindLaw.com - Hawaii Revised Statutes Division 1.
-Government § 200-14.5 - last updated January 01, 2022 | https://codes.findlaw.com/hi/division-1-government/hi-rev-st-sect-200-14-5/
+Government § 200-14.5 - last updated January 01, 2025 | https://codes.findlaw.com/hi/division-1-government/hi-rev-st-sect-200-14-5/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.